lbl59/what_actions/README.md

 We choose Cary as our actor (utility) for this test case.

 ## Characteristics of Cary
-Total reservoir capacity: 14.9 bil gal\
+Total reservoir capacity: 7.45 bil gal\
-Receives all of its supply from Jordan Lake (35.5% of total supply allocation)\
+Receives all of its supply from Jordan Lake\
 The only utility that operates a water treatment plant on the Jordan Lake

 ## Assumptions